kevinhermawan/Ollamac/README.md

 ## Features

+- **Open-source**: You can access and help improve Ollamac’s code.
-- **Tailored for macOS**: Designed exclusively for macOS, Ollamac delivers swift and stable performance.
+- **Built for macOS**: Ollamac runs smoothly and quickly on macOS.
-- **Ease of Use**: The intuitive graphical interface of Ollamac simplifies your dialogue with Ollama models.
-- **Chat Archiving**: Your chats are automatically saved on your Mac, ensuring that your conversations are both secure and retrievable at any time.
-- **Seamless Interaction**: With HTTP streaming, you can engage in smooth, real-time conversations with any Ollama model.
-- **Universal Model Support**: Ollamac works with every Ollama model available, offering versatility for your specific needs.
+- **All Model Support**: Ollamac is compatible with every Ollama model.
+- **Easy to use**: The simple design makes interacting with Ollama models easy.
+- **Chat saving**: It automatically stores your chats on your Mac for safety.
+- **Real-time chat**: Talk without delays, thanks to HTTP streaming.

 And more...